 Trailer Interchange – When you exchange trailers with other companies, you must carry separate insurance on the trailer interchanges since your company does not own them.

 Accessories - Your company garbage trucks probably have specialized equipment mounted or installed so that the drivers can do their jobs more effectively.
 Protect from the loss of devices such as navigational and communications equipment by adding accessories insurance coverage.

-Let Jon Kimberling Insurance Agency help you choose a policy that will fit your individual needs.
+Let Kelly Kimberling Insurance Agency help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Garbage Truck Insurance.